vantrangaof/dawn-sass-deployment/README.md

 ---

-## DEPLOY USING LIVE SASS COMPILER
+## 1. DEPLOY USING LIVE SASS COMPILER EXT.

 Method: Use Live Sass Compiler ext. to compile and watch Sass